 50 miles of Hiking Trails

-3 Lagoons (Batiquitos, Agua Hedionda, Buena Vista – the 1st 2 have visitors centers)
+3 Lagoons (Batiquitos, Agua Hedionda, Buena Vista – all have visitors centers)

 2 Libraries (1 in La Costa, 1 near the Village)